arnog/mathlive/tutorials/USAGE_GUIDE.md

 ```

 You can also wrap more complex expressions in a `<script>` tag with a type
 of `math/tex`.
-This is the recommended approach for stand-along formulas.
+This is the recommended approach for stand-alone formulas.
 One
 of the benefits of this approach is that the browser will not attempt to
 display the content of the `<script>` tag before it is typeset, avoiding an
 unsightly flash of LaTeX code on screen.
 If the type is `"math/tex; mode=text"`